Linda Berlin, Director

 Suzy joined the Center in 2013 to coordinate local food projects.
 She has a small family farm in Charlotte where she raises chickens, sheep, dairy goats, and the occasional pig or two.
 Since moving to Vermont in 2008, she has established Yourfarmstand, an online local food community-based marketplace.
 She chairs her Town's Energy Committee, is a core member of Transition Town Charlotte, and is on the Board of Acorn Energy Co-op.
 She is also a member of Farm to Plate's Consumer and Education Working Group and the Distribution and Aggregation Group.
 She has worked with NOFA and the VT Small Business Development Center to help communities improve and widen access to local foods.
 She has been a principal consultant with Carbon Clear Ltd. conducting carbon footprints for clients and promoting carbon reductions since 2007.
 With a Masters in Environmental Management from Yale University, she has worked in sustainable development since 1991 in the UK as a Senior Lecturer, University of Sunderland and Program Director, Center for Environmental Strategy, University of Surrey where she developed new courses on life cycle assessment and environmental auditing.
 She has written for numerous academic and professional publications including a regular column in "the environmentalist" published by the UK's Institute of Environmental Management and Assessment.

-Ben Waterman, Beginning Farmer, Land Access, and New Farms for New Americans Program Coordinator
+Ben Waterman, Beginning Farmer, Land Access, and New American Farmer and Gardener Program Coordinator

 Ben holds a B.S. in Conservation of Soil, Water, and the Environment from the University of Maryland.
-He became particularly interested in sustainable agriculture issues after working as a coffee farmer in Costa Rica and a dairy farmer in Russia.
-He and his wife recently returned from Malawi, where they served as agricultural extension agents in the Peace Corps.
-They are starting a diversified farm of their own in Johnson, Vermont.
-Ben is excited to be a new part of the Center’s team in developing its Beginning Farmer and Land Access Program.
+He became particularly interested in sustainable agriculture issues after working on coffee farms in Costa Rica and dairy farms in Russia.
+He and his wife served as agricultural extension agents in the Peace Corps in Malawi.
+They now operate a diversified farm in Johnson, Vermont.
+Ben has traveled through the nation and across Vermont assessing soil fertility, water systems and landscapes in the context of farm viability.
+His interests include cross-cultural communications, the building trades, and trombone.
+He is excited to be a part of the Centers team in coordinating services for beginning farmers and developing the New American Farmer program.